nxexox/python-rest-framework/docs/api-guid/fields.md

 We can now reuse our custom `StringListField` class throughout our application, without having to provide a `child` argument to it.

 ---

+# Date and time fields

+## - DateTimeField

+A date and time representation.

+**Signature:** `DateTimeField(format=None, input_format=None)`

+* `format` - A string representing the output format.
+If not specified, this defaults to the same value as the `DEFAULT_DATETIME_FORMAT` settings key, which will be `'iso-8601'` unless set.
+Setting to a format string indicates that `to_representation` return values should be coerced to string output.
+Format strings are described below.
+Setting this value to `None` indicates that Python `datetime` objects should be returned by `to_representation`.
+In this case the datetime encoding will be determined by the renderer.
+* `input_format` - String representing the input format which may be used to parse the date.
+If not specified, the `DEFAULT_INPUT_DATETIME_FORMAT` setting will be used, which defaults to `'iso-8601'`.

+#### `DateTimeField` format strings.

+Format strings may either be [Python strftime formats][strftime] which explicitly specify the format, or the special string `'iso-8601'`, which indicates that [ISO 8601][iso8601] style datetimes should be used. (eg `'2013-01-29 12:34:56'`)

+When a value of `None` is used for the format `datetime` objects will be returned by `to_representation` and the final output representation will determined by the renderer class.

+## - DateField

+A date representation.

+**Signature:** `DateField(format=None, input_format=None)`

+* `format` - A string representing the output format.
+If not specified, this defaults to the same value as the `DEFAULT_DATE_FORMAT` settings key, which will be `'iso-8601'` unless set.
+Setting to a format string indicates that `to_representation` return values should be coerced to string output.
+Format strings are described below.
+Setting this value to `None` indicates that Python `date` objects should be returned by `to_representation`.
+In this case the date encoding will be determined by the renderer.
+* `input_format` - String representing the input format which may be used to parse the date.
+If not specified, the `DEFAULT_INPUT_DATE_FORMATS` setting will be used, which defaults to `'iso-8601'`.

+#### `DateField` format strings

+Format strings may either be [Python strftime formats][strftime] which explicitly specify the format, or the special string `'iso-8601'`, which indicates that [ISO 8601][iso8601] style dates should be used. (eg `'2013-01-29'`)

+## - TimeField

+A time representation.

+**Signature:** `TimeField(format=None, input_format=None)`

+* `format` - A string representing the output format.
+If not specified, this defaults to the same value as the `DEFAULT_TIME_FORMAT` settings key, which will be `'iso-8601'` unless set.
+Setting to a format string indicates that `to_representation` return values should be coerced to string output.
+Format strings are described below.
+Setting this value to `None` indicates that Python `time` objects should be returned by `to_representation`.
+In this case the time encoding will be determined by the renderer.
+* `input_format` - String representing the input format which may be used to parse the date.
+If not specified, the `DEFAULT_INPUT_TIME_FORMATS` setting will be used, which defaults to `'iso-8601'`.

+#### `TimeField` format strings

+Format strings may either be [Python strftime formats][strftime] which explicitly specify the format, or the special string `'iso-8601'`, which indicates that [ISO 8601][iso8601] style times should be used. (eg `'12:34:56'`)

 ## Custom fields